loganlosee/week9ReadMeGenerator/README.md

 - [Questions](#questions)

 ## Installation
-run node on index.js file
+clone the repo
+run script 'npm start"

 ## Usage
-Type 'node index.js' to run node on .js script.
-Fill out a ReadMe through the prompts, and then check in the 'generatedReadMe' folder for generated ReadMe.
+Type 'node index.js' to run the script OR run the script 'npm start' Fill out a ReadMe through the prompts, and then check in the 'generatedReadMe' folder for generated ReadMe.

 ## License
 [![License](https://img.shields.io/badge/License-MIT-brightgreen)](https://opensource.org/licenses/MIT)

 This project is licensed under the MIT license.

-## Contributing
-n/a

 ## Tests
 Type 'node index.js' to run node on .js script.
 Fill out a ReadMe through the prompts, and then check in the 'generatedReadMe' folder for generated ReadMe.